Unveiling Adobe Commerce as a Service

 Adobe's transition to Adobe Commerce as a Service addresses critical challenges in the eCommerce landscape:

-• Reduced Total Cost of Ownership (TCO): Adobe Commerce as a Service eliminates the burden of costly and disruptive platform upgrades, minimizing maintenance overhead.
+- Reduced Total Cost of Ownership (TCO): Adobe Commerce as a Service eliminates the burden of costly, disruptive platform upgrades, thereby minimizing maintenance overhead.
 This allows businesses to focus on growth rather than platform maintenance.

-• Performance Optimization: Edge Delivery Services addresses performance bottlenecks, delivering lightning-fast page loads.
+- Performance Optimization: Edge Delivery Services addresses performance bottlenecks to deliver lightning-fast page loads.
 This is essential for optimal conversion rates and user satisfaction.

 Addressing the Open-Source Transition